alexfdez1010/python-template/README.md

 # Python Template

 A modern Python project template using [uv](https://docs.astral.sh/uv/) for fast dependency management, pytest for testing, and Ruff for code quality.
+It includes a `AGENTS.md` file with AI Agent coding assistant guidelines to develop quality code.

 ## 🚀 Features